-On this day in 1886, Apache chief Geronimo surrenders to U.S. government troops.
-For 30 years, the mighty Native American warrior had battled to protect his tribe’s homeland; however, by 1886 the Apaches were exhausted and hopelessly outnumbered.
-General Nelson Miles accepted Geronimo’s surrender, making him the last Indian warrior to formally give in to U.S. forces and signaling the end of the Indian Wars in the Southwest.
+On September 4, 1886, Apache leader Geronimo surrenders to U.S. government troops.
+For 30 years, the Native American warrior had battled to protect his tribe’s homeland; however, by 1886 the Apaches were exhausted and outnumbered.
+General Nelson Miles accepted Geronimo’s surrender, making him the last Native American warrior to formally give in to U.S. forces and signaling the end of the Indian Wars in the Southwest.

 Geronimo was born in 1829 and grew up in what is present-day Arizona and Mexico.
 His tribe, the Chiricahua Apaches, clashed with non-Native settlers trying to take their land.
 In 1858, Geronimo’s family was murdered by Mexicans.
 Seeking revenge, he later led raids against Mexican and American settlers.
 In 1874, the U.S. government moved Geronimo and his people from their land to a reservation in east-central Arizona.
 Conditions on the reservation were restrictive and harsh and Geronimo and some of his followers escaped.

 READ MORE: How Geronimo Eluded Death and Capture for 25 Years